vrajpat3ll/til/artificial-intelligence/locally-run-an-LLM.md

-# Locally running an LLM
+# Locally running a Large Language Model

 - Download [LM Studio](https://lmstudio.ai/).
 - Open the app and download a model.